- What are they?

 What are they?

-Advantages of HTML5 canvas based charts
+Advantages of canvas or SVG based charts

 Documentation and examplesBecause of its maturity the documentation is extensive and there are lots of examples and instructive guides for common tasks.
 There are also basic examples available (which are now included in the download archive) which are purposefully simple and without the website "chrome" to allow you to easily understand and follow them.